DennisGoldfarb/ms-flashlight/README.md

 #### Directory structure

-**schema/** Contains SQL files to create, drop, and insert data into MySQL
+**schema/** Contains SQL files to create tables, drop tables, and insert data into MySQL
 **war/** Contains resources necessary for deployment: images, javascript, CSS, HTML, and web.xml
 **lib-local/**  Contains some third-party libraries that are not available through online repositories.
 The rest are downloaded when executing the ANT build script.